Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-\textbf{{NN}-based solutions for {MC} channel estimation:} The aforementioned {NN} architectures are used to estimate a variety of {MC} channel parameters, including distances and the orientation of emitters and receivers in the channel.
+\textbf{{NN}-based Solutions for {MC} Channel Estimation:} The aforementioned {NN} architectures are used to estimate a variety of {MC} channel parameters, including distances and the orientation of emitters and receivers in the channel.
 For instance, a feedforward {NN} model is developed in \cite{gulec2020distance} to estimate the distance between the emitter and the receiver.
 The model employs a single hidden layer with a single node and is trained on a predefined set of features, which includes the peak of the received sequence and the rise time from low to high amplitude in the sequence of received molecules.
 Results exhibit relative errors between the estimated and actual distances in the range of $\SIrange{2}{20}{\percent}$ at communication distances of $\SIrange{100}{200}{\centi\meter}$.

 {NNs} are also reported in \cite{yilmaz2017machine,lee2017machine} to evaluate the parameters of the first-hitting time probability; see \cite[Eq.
 (2)]{lee2017machine}.
-The deployment consists of single and two {NN} machines, trained with the recorded number of molecules at the receiver.
-The single {NN} is deployed through an \ac{FC} hidden layer and a total of \num{30} nodes.
-The two-machine model is proposed in \cite{lee2017machine}, where each {NN} estimates a separate set of the {CIR} parameters.
+The deployment consists of single- and two- {NN} machines, trained on the recorded number of molecules at the receiver.
+The single {NN} is deployed through \ac{FC} hidden layer and a total of \num{30} nodes.
+The two-machine model is proposed in \cite{lee2017machine}, in which each {NN} estimates a separate set of {CIR} parameters.
 Both {NNs} are implemented with a single \ac{FC} layer and \num{15} nodes each.
-The results in \cite{lee2017machine} indicate that the single-machine model performs better than the two-machine model.
-The models achieve high accuracy with an absolute error of less than \num{e-2}.
+The results in \cite{lee2017machine} indicate that the single-machine model performs better than the two-machine ones.
+These solutions achieve high accuracy with an absolute error of less than \num{e-2}.